takamuffin/aws-foundry-ssl/README.md

 If you don't have a need for your Foundry server to run 24/7, **AWS Systems Manager** lets you configure a simple schedule to start and stop your EC2 Foundry instance and save on hosting costs.

 1. From the AWS Console, navigate to `Systems Manager`
-2. Choose `Quick Setup`
+1. Then,
+   - if this is your first time using System Manager, choose `Quick Setup`, or

-   - If you already have other services configured in Systems Manager, click the `Create` button
+   - if you already have other services configured in Systems Manager, choose `Quick Setup` and then click the `Create` button

-3. Choose `Resource Scheduler`
+1. Choose `Resource Scheduler`

-   - Enter a tag name of `Name` with a value of `[your Foundry CF stack name]-Server`
+   - Enter a tag name of `Name` with a value of `[the Foundry CloudFormation stack name]-Server`
-     - Look for the server name in `EC2 / Instances` if you're unsure
+     - You can find the server name in `EC2 / Instances` if you're unsure
-   - Choose which days and what times you want the server to be active
+   - Choose which days and what times on those days you want the server to be active
    - Choose `Current Account` and `Current Region` as targets unless your needs differ

-4. Create the schedule
+1. Create the schedule

 Once it's successfully provisioned, the next time it ticks over a trigger time the Foundry EC2 server will be started or stopped as appropriate, saving you from paying for time that you aren't using the server.